akmadian/AlexaComp/Docs/Privacy-Policy.md

         - I Can Not Hear Anything You Say Before You Start an AlexaComp Request, I Can Not Hear Anything You Say After You Finish an AlexaComp Request.
 </pre>

+I will never sell any of your data.
+I don't really care about your data anyways.

+All traffic between AlexaComp services is encrypted with AES-256 bit encryption.

+No more infomation is collected than is needed for operation of the skill, and basic debugging.